IamTrollFace555/LegacyChat/README.md

 # Done

+- When completed chapter0: let’s test out your persona: “Write a one-page letter that I can email to a son or daughter having a challenge time sharing how I have dealt a hard challenge”
 - Update Dashboard (Javier's email) ([LATER] fixed the dashboard)
 - Updated the GUI style
 - "See password" button